TobyNorhave/drp_drugs/README.md

-# DRP_Drugs - A wonder of criminal drug activity.
+# DRP-Drugs - A wonder of criminal drug activity.
 A drug extention for DRP-Framwork by <a href="https://github.com/OfficialDarkzy" target="_blank">**OfficialDarkzy**</a>!

 Become a criminal.
 Pick as many drugs as you can carry..
 Produce the drug you picked up..
 Sell the drug to a dealer and earn big time CASH!!💸💸